 - One year part-time

-- PDA Educational Support Assistance course is perfect for young people and adults who are looking to get back into education or those who are progressing on from our Level 5 Introduction to Early Education and Childcare and or Schools College Partnership courses
+- PDA Educational Support Assistance course is perfect for young people and or adults who are looking to get back into education or those who are currently volunteering in school or progressing on from our Level 5 Introduction to Early Education and Childcare

 - On successful completion the award will allow you to work as an Educational Support Assistant.